 An invoice will be raised and sent to you by email before the start of term.
-This must be paid before the end of 1st week unless you have a student loan.
+This must be paid in full by Friday of 1st week unless you have a student loan.
 Payment details are included on the invoice.